SRA-VJTI/Pixels_Seminar/4_cv_basics/1_image_representation/README.md

 ● Unlike RGB and CMYK, which use primary colors, HSV is closer to how humans perceive color.

 ● It has three components: hue, saturation, and value.
 This color space describes colors (hue or tint)

+● Describes color in terms of their shade and brightness in cylindrical geometry.

+● These models are widely used in Color Pickers, editing softwares, etc.

 in terms of their shade (saturation or amount of gray) and their brightness value.